 P2C Athlete Prep's Military Family Readiness Program is designed to prepare military families with student athletes in the 9th through 12th grade for the trials and tribulations they will in the college recruiting process as a military family.
 With unique challenges casued by deployments, military moves, and being stationed overseas, military dependents face added dementions to their recruiting process that the average student athlete might not face.

-- College Bound Athlete Mentorship Program
+- Rising Stars / College Bound Athlete Mentorship Programs

 - SAT/ACT Preparation / Validation

 - Student Athlete College Preparation